 PPA-class procurement details

-The procurement of the PPA-class offshore patrol vessels is part of Italian Navy's fleet renewal plan, which is aimed at replacing the ageing fleet of patrol boats, corvettes and frigates.
+The procurement of the PPA-class offshore patrol vessels is part of the Italian Navy’s fleet renewal plan, which is aimed at replacing the ageing fleet of patrol boats, corvettes and frigates.
+The renewal plan was approved by the government and parliament and came into action in May 2015.

-The contract also requires Fincantieri to provide integrated and in-service logistics support for the vessels for a period of 10 years.
-A contract option was executed for the seventh vessel in November 2015, increasing the total value of the contract to approximately €5.4bn ($5.74bn).
+The contract also requires Fincantieri to provide integrated and in-service logistics support for the vessels for ten years.
+A contract option was executed for the seventh vessel in November 2015, increasing the total contract value to approximately €5.4bn ($5.74bn).

-The ships will be built at Fincantieri's integrated naval shipyards at Riva Trigoso and Muggiano, Italy.
+The ships are being built at Fincantieri’s integrated naval shipyards at Riva Trigoso and Muggiano in Italy.

 Design and features of Italy’s future offshore patrol vessels